XORring-Samurai/COVID-CT-SCAN/README.md

 <b> Why Dropouts? </b> Because they add a regularizing effect to the model and reduce overfiiting.
 When this model was trained without dropouts, it led to roughly 10% accuracy difference between training accuracy and validation accuracy.
 But with dropouts, this difference was reduced to 4%. <br><br>

 The Adam Optimizer with a standard learning rate of 1e-3 has been used while training.
 The loss function used is Binary Crossentropy.
-For more implementation details, refer to 'model.ipynb'
+For more implementation details, refer to 'model.ipynb'.
+This model gave the best accruacy of 93.60%.

 <hr>